Criteria for Fermentor Designing

 ii) a motor-driven hypodermic syringe. and certain industrial pumps.

 Certain microorganisms grow in particular pH only.
-In fermentation it is very essential to control pH in order to grow the desired microorganisms for product formation. pH control sensors are used in fermentor for periodically checking of pH.
+In fermentation, it is very essential to control pH to grow the desired microorganisms for product formation. pH control sensors are used in fermentors for periodically checking pH.

 Valves and steam traps

-Valves attached to fermentor are used to controlling the flow of liquids and gases in a variety of ways.
+Valves attached to fermentors are used to control the flow of liquids and gases in a variety of ways.
 A wide range of valves are available, but not all of them are suitable for use in fermentor construction.
-These are also having a significant role in the fermentor productivity.
+These are also having a significant role in fermentor productivity.

-Depending upon fermentation type and requirements these valves are chosen in designing bioreactor with good productivity.
+Depending upon fermentation type and requirements these valves are chosen in designing bioreactors with good productivity.

 On the one hand, sampling may seem to be a simple procedure – just open the manual valve in the inlet of the bioreactor vessel, supply as much fermentation broth as required for the sample, and close the tap.
 In this sampling, we can quite easily guarantee that infection will not be avoided.
 The sampling construction should be such so that measures for preventing non-sterility before and after the sampling are avoided.
 In the sites of the infection origin, sterilization should be performed promptly with alcohol or steam.
 The essence of sampling is based on the following

-Recently available Disposable Bioreactors having good productivity compare to classical multiple use bioreactors.
+Recently available Disposable Bioreactors have good productivity compared to classical multiple-use bioreactors.
 Having following advantages.